FactMiners/mudf2Neo4j/mudf_import/README.md

 8 	| $10,000,000 to $49,999,999
 9 	| $50,000,000 to greater

+Each Museum node will have one IN_RANGE relationship link to its designated Income_Range.
+(This field is a convenient but potentially deceptive proxy property for a museum's "size" or "scope".
+It should be noted that some small museums may be "well-heeled" while large museums may have very small revenue streams.
+There is not field that explicitly details the visitor/contact scale of an institution.)

 __LOCALE4__

+ National Center for Education Statistics (NCES) Urban-Centric Locale Codes classification; based on geocoded address of institution.
+Additional information can be found at the following site: https://nces.ed.gov/ccd/rural_locales.asp

 Code 	| Name 		| Description
 -------- | ----------- | --------